 - Will be required to submit a Criminal Offender Record Information release (CORI)

-- Must pay a non-refundable initial fee in the amount of $200.00 to secure their enrollment
+- Must pay an initial fee in the amount of $200.00 to secure their enrollment

 - Please call 508-528-5400 x117, with any questions

 1. Proof of Physical Exam within 6 months of the program start date

 2. Proof of Immunizations according to the DPH (Department of Public Health):